Skip to content

 Agents can communicate during pulse sessions:

-• slack_dm(message) — message the human via Slack DM (use sparingly — only for urgent findings or blockers)
+• slack_dm(message) — message the human via Slack, Discord, Signal, WhatsApp, or other connected platform (use sparingly — only for urgent findings or blockers)